IndexXuan/JobBest/README.md

 #### Description:

-    A pure front-end seed project with grunt workflow and support livereload.Build by avalonjs，a lightweight、 highperformance MVVM framework.
+    A pure front-end seed project with grunt workflow and support livereload.
+Build by avalonjs，a lightweight、 highperformance MVVM framework.

 #### ENV